UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 ```

 <center> Figure 3: Implementation of the Warp Step </center>
-### Propagation

-#### Warping
-The second step of the model, propagation, uses input from all the different resolutions of the features.
-First we perform a warping between the individual tiles that are associated with each feature resolution using the computed disparity values from before.
-We warp the tiles in the right tile features $$e^R$$ to the left tile features $$e^L$$ (converting them into their original size on the feature map) using linear interpolation along the scan lines.
-To pass this information on to the next iteration of the algorithm a cost vector is also computed which takes the magnitude of the distance between all of the feature values in this 4x4 tile.

 #### Update
 A CNN model $$U$$ then takes n tile hypotheses as input and predicts a change for the tile plus a confidence value $$w$$.
 This convolutional layer is useful as it allows the use of neighboring information from other tiles, along with the multidimensional inputs to be used in updating the tile hypothesis.
 The tile hypothesis is augmented with the matching costs $$\phi$$ computed during the warping step, with the warp costs stored for the current estimate and offset +-1 to give a local cost volume.
 In the paper the augmented tile map is denoted as follows: